 As Fall amber light illuminates this season, take time to honor this time of deep reflection + transformation.

-Here in Southern California, seasons seem to slowly melt as Summer gently fades into Winter.
-My opportunity to feel a distinct Autumn breeze chill my bones or hear rustling leaves beneath my feet is rare--our change in season is more subtle, flaxen--like watching day turn to dusk.
+Here in Southern California, seasons seem to slowly melt as summer gently fades into fall.
+My opportunity to feel a distinct Autumn breeze that chills my bones or hear rustling leaves beneath my feet is rare.
+Our change in season is more subtle, flaxen--like watching day turn to dusk.
 Elsewhere across the country, where the seasons are distinct and robust, a crisp drop in temperature blanket's the Earth leaving behind gorgeous colors of red, yellow, orange, and rust.
 As an east coast native, I often reminisce about my time spent apple picking in thick sweaters before the first frost fell.
-To keep spirits high and fall magic in the air, my family has to get creative when it comes to celebrating this time of year, and we do this through ceremony.
+To keep spirits high and fall magic in the air, I have to get creative when it comes to celebrating this time of year.
+How do I do this?
+Through ceremony.

 The Autumn equinox, Halloween, and other widely celebrated fall-time celebrations take center stage this time of year.
 Some resonate well with the energy of the season, and other holidays we may need to tailor to support our values and ethics.
-Below, we forward wise traditions in honoring this seasonal shift in our own time, and in our own way.
+Below, we call on wise traditions such as the dream realm to honor this seasonal shift in our own time, and in our own way.

-The Equinox, Harvest Moon, Surviving the End of Daylight Savings, + More
+The Equinox, Harvest Moon, The End of Daylight Savings, + More

 More so than any other moon, it seems that even the astral-naive cherish the Harvest Moon (the full moon closest to the Autumn Equinox).
 Why is this so?
 Well, there could be many reasons, but my theory is that this moon is deeply ingrained in our ancestral DNA.
 We feel it on a soul level.
 You see, the Harvest Moon appears very large, bright, and close to Earth, and it was this moon that allowed our ancestors to stay up late harvesting crops as the strong lunar light lit up the fields.
 This was both a time of celebration, and a reality that the dark and cold days were knocking on our door.
 It is also the transition from when moonlight steps up alongside sunlight as the dominant illuminator, as our days now grow shorter and the nights grow longer.